martgil/webext-docs/tabs.rst

          :name: [``frameId``]
          :type: (integer, optional)

-         Send a message to a specific frame identified by ``frameId`` instead of all frames in the tab.
+         Send a message to a specific frame identified by :value:`frameId` instead of all frames in the tab.